-- 3. The TOE can be delivered with or without the EC library.
-In the case the TOE comes without, it does not provide the Additional Specific Security Functionality Elliptic Curve Cryptography realized with the security functional requirements FCS_COP.1/ECDSA-1 or FCS_COP.1/ECDSA-2, FCS_COP.1/ECDH-1 or FCS_COP.1/ECDH-2 and FCS_CKM.1/EC-1 or FCS_CKM.1/EC-2.
+3. The TOE can be delivered with or without the EC library.
+In the case the TOE comes without, it does not provide the Additional Specific Security Functionality Elliptic Curve Cryptography realized with the security functional requirements FCS_COP.1/ECDSA-1 or FCS_COP.1/ECDSA-2 or FCS_COP.1/ECDSA-4, FCS_COP.1/ECDH-1 or FCS_COP.1/ECDH-2 or FCS_COP.1/ECDH-4 and FCS_CKM.1/EC-1 or FCS_CKM.1/EC-2 or

+FCS_CKM.1/EC-4.
 In case of a blocked Crypto2304T, the RSA and EC cryptographic library cannot be used.
 In case of a blocked Crypto2304T the optionally delivered cryptographic RSA and EC, as well as the supporting Toolbox cannot be used in that TOE product.
-End of note. - 4.
-The EC primitives allow the selection of various curves.
+End of note.

+4. The EC primitives allow the selection of various curves.
 The selection of the curves depends to the user.
 End of notes.